chejen/eslint-plugin-i18n/docs/rules/no-russian-character.md

 ### {boolean} `includeIdentifier`

 * In general, we don't check identifiers for l10n/i18n.
-If you would like to lint them, set `includeIdentifier` as `true` to enforce checking.
+But if you'd like to lint them, set `includeIdentifier` as `true` to enforce checking.

 ```json
 "i18n/no-russian-character": [